Are NDAs legally binding in the UK? A guide for employers [2024]

 NDAs are considered legally binding contracts in all four of the countries that make up the United Kingdom.
 To ensure your sensitive information is protected by the NDA, it’s best to be very specific about what’s covered.
 And, you need to remember that once information is publicly known—regardless of how it became public—the NDA isn’t enforceable anymore.

-Be aware that the UK government is keeping an eye out for employers who misuse NDAs and turn them into “gagging clauses” that intimidate employees into being quiet even though harassment, discrimination, and other criminal behavior is taking place at the company.
-It’s even considering passing legislation that would change the ways employers can use NDAs.
+Be aware that the UK government is keeping an eye out for employers who misuse NDAs and turn them into “gagging clauses” that intimidate employees into being quiet even though harassment, discrimination, and other criminal behavior are taking place at the company.

 Is my confidentiality agreement enforceable no matter where I am in the UK?